Block Model Importation

 1.6 Grade, Dimension and Origin

 After clicking Next, it will demand grade units.
-As you can see in Figure 6, the copper grade has been defined as a percentage (%), while gold grade as PPM, which stands for parts per million and, in turn, is equivalent to g/ton.
+As you can see in Figure 6, the copper grade has been defined as a percentage (%), while gold grade was defined as PPM, which stands for parts per million and, in turn, is equivalent to g/ton.

 1.7 View Your Model and Surfaces